Orange: Real & Artificial

 Synthetic food dyes have colored food in the United States since 1850s.
 Back then, the colors were created from coal tar.
 They are now typically derived from petroleum.
 (The finished coloring is tested to make sure that no trace of the original petroleum is present.)
 Although federal oversight of coloring additives began in the 1880s, by 1900 many foods, drugs and cosmetics were artificially colored.
 The need for some specific regulations to protect consumer safety resulted in the 1906 Food and Drugs Act.
 The act prohibited using colors to conceal damage or spoilage.
 Unfortunately, it didn’t go far enough.
 The 1938 Federal Food, Drug, and Cosmetic Act added protections against misbranding, adulteration, and toxic products.

 In 1950, many children became ill from eating an orange Halloween candy that contained Orange No.1, a color additive that had been approved for food.
-At that point, the FDA reevaluated all color additives it had previously approved.
+At that point, the Food and Drug Administration (FDA) reevaluated all color additives it had previously approved.
 It found several that were, in fact, dangerous; those were removed from the list.
 The 1960 Color Additive Amendments defined what a “color additive” was.
 It required that only those listed as “suitable and safe” for a specific use could be used in foods, drugs, cosmetics, or medical devices.
 The “Delaney Clause,” named for Representative James Delaney who pushed the investigation of additives’ carcinogenic effects, prohibited including carcinogenic colorings on the list of colors allowed for interim use.

 Orange by Another Name

 FD&C Yellow No. 6, also known as Sunset Yellow, is an artificial orange color.
 It was approved as part of the 1938 Food, Drug and Cosmetic Act.
-It is one of only 9 synthetic food colors granted approval for widespread use in food in the US.
-Along with Red 40 and Yellow 5, Sunset Yellow makes up 90% of the dyes used in foods.
-You’re apt to find Yellow 6 in candies, preserved fruits, baked goods, beverages, and sauces.
+It is one of only 9 synthetic food colors granted approval for widespread use in food in the US, and is typically found in candies, preserved fruits, baked goods, beverages, gelatins, and sauces.
+In April, 2025, the FDA announced its intention to phase out all petroleum-based food colors—including Yellow No. 6.
+In their place, the agency will authorize the use of additional natural color additives.
+This action will align US regulation on food dyes to align more closely with regulations in Europe.
+For example, in the UK, coloring foods with natural dyes have been encouraged for years, and foods that contain any of the allowed artificial colorings must carry a warning label.

 Guiding Stars & Artificial Food Colors